Not Just for Kids! 8 Italian Cartoons to Help You Learn Italian

 Do you miss Bugs Bunny, Daffy Duck, and Yosemite Sam from your childhood?
 Well, you can find them all over again by watching “Looney Toons” in Italian.

-Just as entertaining as they were in English, these cartoons are timeless, and there is something about watching Elmer Fudd speak to Bugs Bunny in italiano that makes the whole thing that much funnier…
+These cartoons are timeless and just as entertaining as they were in English.
+There’s something about watching Elmer Fudd speak to Bugs Bunny in italiano that makes the whole thing that much funnier.

 “Peanuts”